marbu/blog-marbu-eu/posts/2018-03-06-gnu-tar-xkcd-bsd.md

 ---
 title: GNU tar, xkcd and BSD
-tags: GNU tar, xkcd, BSD
+tags: tar, GNU, BSD, xkcd
 ...

 Do you remember that xkcd strip where an atomic bomb requires a valid tar